PatrickRuddiman/local-search-mcp/README.md

 ## Features

 - **Semantic Search**: Natural language queries over indexed documents using transformer embeddings
+- **File Watcher**: Automatic monitoring and indexing of files in a watched directory
 - **Repository Indexing**: Clone and index GitHub repositories with configurable file patterns
 - **File Downloads**: Fetch and index files from URLs with automatic processing
 - **Async Processing**: Non-blocking operations with job progress tracking